-Description The subjects comprise a former Local Authority end terraced villa.
-Accommodation GROUND FLOOR: Entrance Hallway, Living Room with Kitchen off, Bedroom with WC Compartment.
-FIRST FLOOR: Landing, Two Bedrooms and Bathroom (with WC).
-Gross internal floor area (m2) The gross internal floor area extends to 103 sq metres or thereby.
-Neighbourhood and location The subjects are situated in an established area of similar style properties within Seafield being convenient for local shopping, educational and social amenities.
-Age Circa 1935.
-Weather Dry and overcast.
-1 Chimney stacks Visually inspected with the aid of binoculars where appropriate.
-The chimney stacks are of masonry construction with a roughcast and rendered finish.
+Description The property comprises a two storey end-terraced house.
+Accommodation Ground Floor - Entrance Hallway, Living Room with Kitchen off and Shower Room with WC First Floor - Landing and 3 Bedrooms Gross internal floor area (m2) 82m2 or thereby.
+Neighbourhood and location The subjects are situated in an established residential district lying to the west of Edinburgh city centre being convenient for all local amenities.
+Age Circa 1960.
+Weather Dry and clear.
+Chimney stacks Visually inspected with the aid of binoculars where appropriate.
+Chimney stacks are of rendered masonry construction.

 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
+Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
-The roof is timber pitched and overlaid in slates.
-Access was afforded into the roof void via a hatch within the first floor landing.
-This was restricted to a "head and shoulders" only due to the lack of crawl board space and the presence of insulation.
+The roof is pitched and overlaid in Rosemary tiles incorporating valley guttering.
+Head and shoulders access was gained to the roof void via the hatch within the top floor landing ceiling.
 Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
 Cast iron gutters and downpipes.
 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The main walls are of traditional cavity brick/block construction with pointed facing brick and roughcast rendered finishes.
+The main walls are of cavity brick construction roughcast externally.
 Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-The windows throughout are of timber double glazed variety.
-The front and rear access doors are timber glazed.
+Windows throughout are of a UPVC double glazed type.
+The front access door is of a PVC variety.
 External decorations Visually inspected.
-Painted and stained finishes noted.
+PVC finishes noted to windows.
 Conservatories / porches None.
-Communal areas None.